jcugat/django-custom-user/README.rst

    :target: https://pypi.python.org/pypi/django-custom-user

-Custom user model for Django >= 1.5 with the same behaviour as Django's default User but without a username field.
+Custom user model for Django with the same behaviour as the default User class but without a username field.
 Uses email as the USERNAME_FIELD for authentication.

 Quick start